Ahmed-Hamdyy/ahmed-hamdyy.github.io/_posts/2025-3-5-Mr Robot.md

 ![img-description](/assets/img/MrRobot/Bruteforcingusernames.png)
 _Bruteforcing Username_

-so we have some valid usernames now, we can also try bruteforcing the password for this username.
+so we have a valid username now, we can also try bruteforcing the password for this username.

 using **ffuf** again but now change the **FUZZ** word to be in the password field this time and the username field is elliot like this.